Our history

 • CDPQ Infra is created as a new subsidiary that focuses on the design, financing, development and operation of infrastructure projects

-• To mark its 50th anniversary in a permanent way, CDPQ creates Espace CDPQ, an investment and development hub for entrepreneurs
+• Creation of Espace CDPQ, an investment and development hub for entrepreneurs

 2016